GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 Also note that we save the model as `model.joblib` which is the name that AI Platform expects for models saved with `joblib` to have.

 Finally, we are using `tf.gfile` from Tensorflow to upload the model to GCS.
+It does not mean we are actually using Tensorflow in this sample to train a model.
 You may also use `google.cloud.storage` library for uploading and downloading to/from GCS.
-The advantage of using `tf.gfile` is that it works seamlessly whether the output location is local or a GCS bucket.
+The advantage of using `tf.gfile` is that it works seamlessly whether the file path is local or a GCS bucket.

 ### [train-local.sh](./scripts/train-local.sh)